rglara/StarTrekTimelinesSpreadsheet/README.md

 ### Voyage

-You can calculate best crew for a voyage, as well as monitor the current voyage.
+Calculate "best" crew for a voyage, as well as monitor the current voyage.

 Notable features:
-* Calculate best crew for the next voyage
+* Calculate "best" crew for the next voyage
+  * Send crew on a voyage from the tool (game client must be restarted to see changes)
   * Automatically exclude event bonus crew
   * Manually exclude or select crew
   * Uses a native C++ implementation with WASM for improved performance
-* Monitor current voyage log and see estimated time remaining for current voyage
+* Monitor current voyage log
+  * Estimated time remaining for current voyage
+  * Recalled voyage run time not including recall time
+  * Time of next dilemma and duration until next dilemma
+  * Estimated time of return if recalled now or recalled when antimatter runs low
+  * Listing of voyage rewards, including whether crew is not owned, frozen, or adds a fusion level
 * Perform voyage dilemmas or recall the voyage
 * Calculate and export best crew for all voyage pairs
 * Export voyage log and statistics